rharmse/ferryman/README.md

 * [] Support for websockets.
 * [] Generating NginX configuration.

-It is currently in development as a pet project.
+It is currently in development as a pet project can hopefully add some changes.

 ## Getting Started